Energy · FY2025 10‑K ↗ XOM · NYSE

 Commodity Price Volatility

-ExxonMobil's earnings depend heavily on oil, natural gas, and petrochemical prices, which swing up and down based on global supply and demand.
-Big price drops can hurt the company's profits and reserves, while big price increases can harm profits in the refining and chemical divisions.
+ExxonMobil's profits depend heavily on oil, natural gas, and petrochemical prices, which swing based on global supply and demand.
+Major price drops can seriously hurt the Upstream business segment, while big price increases can hurt the Energy Products, Chemical Products, and Specialty Products segments.

-Governments worldwide are adopting rules to reduce greenhouse gas emissions from oil and gas products.
-These policies—including carbon taxes, electric vehicle mandates, and restrictions on fossil fuels—could make ExxonMobil's traditional products less profitable or less in demand.
+Governments worldwide are adopting rules to reduce greenhouse gas emissions, including carbon taxes, electric vehicle mandates, and restrictions on fossil fuel sales.
+These policies could make ExxonMobil's hydrocarbon products more expensive, reduce demand for them, and increase compliance costs significantly.

 10-K Item 1A · Risk Factors